RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 - A BERT File under config shows BERT for Amber Heard NLP training
 - There are Dashboard code files in Javascript.
 The requirements are Reactjs, Javascript, and Django languages
 - Package examples and how to train NLU is included - e.g., <a href="https://www.nltk.org/">nltk_data</a>
-- Supporters and Offenders are marked by the numbers of tweets using the NLU classifications <i>(Supporters both support and defend, Offenders offend and defense_against)</i>
+- Supporters and Offenders are marked by the numbers of tweets using the NLU classifications
 - There are monitoring pages, showing how the crawler monitors while classifying and storing the texts in a database

 There is an NLU dashboard tester using the api for the trained NLU.